cowboy/ModularSynthPanelGenerator/README.md

 - I print with PETG using a 0.4mm nozzle and 0.2mm layer height on a Bambu X1C, without issues.
 - When using reinforcements, it'll probably be easiest if you print with the panel face down. 😛
+- Pulp Logic tiles are meant to be made in multipes of 6 HP but I won't tell anyone if you make odd sizes.

 ## Usage